 Course Learning Outcomes

-1 Perform a clinical examination of common domestic animals and wildlife of Australia to determine normal health and detect clinical signs of ill-health 2 Describe the clinical signs which can be observed when animals are affected by specific conditions 3 Display an understanding of the way diseases of specific organ systems lead to clinical expression of ill health and perform appropriate diagnostic sample collection 4 Prepare a management plan for caring and supporting animals affected by ill-health 5 Outline the ways that specified diseases can be prevented, controlled or eliminated from individual or groups of animals
+On successful completion of this course students should be able to: 1 Perform a clinical examination of common domestic animals and wildlife of Australia to determine normal health and detect clinical signs of ill-health 2 Describe the clinical signs which can be observed when animals are affected by specific conditions 3 Display an understanding of the way diseases of specific organ systems lead to clinical expression of ill health and perform appropriate diagnostic sample collection 4 Prepare a management plan for caring and supporting animals affected by ill-health 5 Outline the ways that specified diseases can be prevented, controlled or eliminated from individual or groups of animals

 University Graduate Attributes